mysteriumnetwork/documentation/content/user-guide/index.md

 This might take a few seconds and after that you should see a message `[CONNECTED]`.

-There is a possibility that the proposal you picked, cannot accept your connection in that case you should try and look for other proposals you can use.
+There is a possibility that the proposal you picked, cannot accept your connection in that case you should try the other proposals.

 ### Managing your connection